 This paper presents the main scientific contributions of selected BIGCCS and NCCS innovations and estimates the value creation potential based on the estimated earned or saved value.
 Underlying key assumptions for each innovation are explained.
-Also, the paper illustrates how successful deployment of three of the innovational qualitative effects such as improved storage safety and spill-over effects to other business areas as well as competitive edge for $CO_2$ free products are not included.
-Nevertheless, the study shows that the estimated potential value creation by far exceeds the 100 million $\in$ investments in the research leading to the innovations.
+Also, the paper illustrates how successful deployment of three of the innovations within the frames of the 2050 scenario potentially can contribute to overall commercial value.
+Additional qualitative effects such as improved storage safety and spill-over effects to other business areas as well as competitive edge for CO2 free products are not included.
+Nevertheless, the study shows that the estimated potential value creation by far exceeds the 100 million € investments in the research leading to the innovations.
 Therefore, a main conclusion from the study is that CCS research and development is a valuable investment that can enable sustainable power and energy intensive industry while securing the profitability of the businesses.
 Furthermore, despite challenges in predicting market value of new CCS technologies and the need to make qualified assessments, the paper argues that to demonstrate the business case of CCS in a carbon restricted future and maintain the momentum for CCS deployment it is important that the international community discusses potential gains of large-scale CCS in addition to costs and safety issues.